NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 Lastly, the year-locality level hold the information that is associated with a whole sampling season for a locality.
 This includes information on the locality such as name, habitat type, and geographical region.
-In addition, we include ANO-id (areal representative nature survey), and a selection of the associated flora characteristics, as well as selection of the measured forest characteristics, in forest habitat.
+In addition, we include ANO-id (areal representative nature survey) and a selection of the associated flora characteristics, as well as selection of the measured forest characteristics in forest habitat.

-This level also contains the GBIF darwinCore “locality” column, which is the nearest population center.
+This level also contains the mandatory darwinCore “locality” column, which is the nearest population center.
 We here rename this column to locality_vernacular_name to is won’t clash with our own locality codes, stored in the dynamicProperties.
 We also reformat the SSB-ids (the 500x500 square IDs from the Central statistical bureau) to character format.
+These codes can be used to merged the data with various national statistics (not shown here).

 ``` r
 year_locality <- year_locality_raw %>%